Night Photography & Light Painting Workshops

-Past workshops have filled quickly.
-Contact me to get on the announcement list.
+Contact me to get on the workshop announcement list.

 "I have studied under Joe at several photography workshops over the past 3 years.
 The knowledge he shares with his classes is voluminous and covers a broad range of topics that usually leave me wanting more and more.
 His ability to convey complex technical topics such as cameras, post-processing techniques, storage and archival strategies and then effortlessly switch gears to the aesthetics and art of photography is simply incredible.
 He is an inspiration as well as a wonderful instructor and I'm glad to have continuing opportunities to learn from him." - Denver M.

 "This was AWESOME.
 It was so surreal being in a junkyard on 3 full moon nights in a row.
 The lighting was exceptional, the place out of this world, the people really cool and the hosts funny, knowledgeable, helpful, accomplished and ready, willing and able to share the secrets and skills they have honed over many years of light painting." - Mark S.